 11:52 am - Real-Time GIS

 Brian Baldwin showed us how to use Real Time GIS.
 This is very helpful in disasters responses, like Harvey.
 Brian showed us how to add data layers using the Living Atlas.

-Be sure to check out the Disaster Response Program group on GeoNet.
+Be sure to check out the The specified item was not found. group on GeoNet.

 11:55am - Utility Network